DGBassaniLab/LGF_RTM/README.md

   4 - Department of Nutritional Sciences, University of Toronto, Toronto, Ontario, Canada
   5 - Graduate Entry Medical Programme, University of Limerick, Limerick, Ireland

-The repository includes one STATA do file:
+The repository includes one Stata do file:
 > StuntingReversal_SimCode_20241202.do

 The code includes the user-written _rtmci_ command.